A.P.C. x Suzanne Koller

 Fashion Director of M Le Monde Magazine, co-founder of Self Service Magazine and former Fashion Director of Vogue Paris, Suzanne Koller is one of the most respected names in the industry.
 Over the course of her 25-year career, her work has graced the covers of American Vogue, Vogue Italia and Vogue Paris and she has established relationships with Givenchy, Lacoste, and Chloé, among others.

 Often lauded for looking “effortless” her personal style is unmistakably simple and sophisticated, comprising neutral tones of brown, beige and cream.

 Renowned for its clean, pared-down aesthetic, A.P.C. has remained at the helm of Parisian fashion for more than thirty years.
-Suzanne Koller has consistently worked with the brand for eight, across both runway shows and advertising campaigns.
-Her knowledge of the label is unparalleled and it comes as no surprise that founder and chief designer Jean Touitou would look to her for the second collaboration in the brand’s “Interaction” initiative – a series of unique capsule collections designed by friends of the label.
+Suzanne Koller has consistently worked with the brand for ten, across both runway shows and advertising campaigns.
+Her knowledge of the label is unparalleled and it comes as no surprise that the founder and chief designer Jean Touitou would look at her for two collaborations.

-The collaboration has received significant media attention from publications including Vogue Paris, Vanity Fair, T Magazine, Harper’s Bazaar, Tatler, Grazia and The Financial Times.
-Vogue Paris praised the collection, saying “[It] affirms Koller’s personal style: classically chic with a decidedly unclassic edge,” while Vanity Fair describe it as “chic and timeless.”
+Both collaborations have received significant media attention from publications including Vogue Paris, Vanity Fair, T Magazine, Harper’s Bazaar, Tatler, Grazia and The Financial Times.
+Vogue Paris praised the 2019 collection, saying “[It] affirms Koller’s personal style: classically chic with a decidedly unclassic edge,” while Vanity Fair describe it as “chic and timeless.”